pairOfPants/Student-Activity-Simulation/README.md

 ## Description
 The project, in its simplicity, is a mathmatics-based approach to determining the locations of Students on the UMBC campus at any given time.
-The Project has interactive UI elements drawn to the screen, but the main logic takes place "under the hood" and will be documented below.
+It has interactive UI elements drawn to the screen, but the main logic takes place "under the hood" and will be documented below.

 ![](https://github.com/pairOfPants/Student-Activity-Simulation/blob/main/Student%20Simulation%20Many%20Students.jpg)
 ![](https://github.com/pairOfPants/Student-Activity-Simulation/blob/main/Student%20Simulation%201.jpg)